egel-lang/egel-slides/2024-semantics/slides.md

 ---

+# Directed Acyclic Graph (DAG)

+- A _strong_ invariant
+- Good for teaching, cannot be unseen
+- Shows how term rewriters and stack machines are related
+- Answers why stack machines work
+- Relates to compiling with continuations
+- Explains thunks as heapified stack frames
+- Clarifies why complex machinery (such as effect handlers) are safe
+- Etc., etc, etc.

+---

 # The semantics

 An operational model where reduction can be expressed as trampolining the apex of a directed acyclic graph